-Mr. Maki has served as our Senior Vice President and Chief Corporate Development Officer since joining the Company in June 2006.
-On January 28, 2008, the Board appointed Mr. Maki to also serve as the Company's Treasurer.
-Mr. Maki did not receive an increase to his base salary; therefore, his base salary of \$275,000 remained the same during 2010.
-However, based on a review of the Competitive Analysis, Mr. Maki's annual ontarget MIC award increased by 12.8%, from \$195,000 to \$220,000.
-Mr. Maki's annual ontarget MIC award now represents 80% of his base salary which conforms to competitive market data related to annual cash incentive compensation as a percentage of his positions' base salary.
+Mr. Maki has served as our Executive Vice President, Chief Development Officer and Treasurer since March 2013.
+Mr. Maki joined us as our Senior Vice President and Chief Corporate Development Officer in June 2006.
+In January 2008, the Board appointed Mr. Maki to also serve as the Company's Treasurer.
+Mr. Maki did not receive an increase to his base salary or annual on-target MIC award; therefore, his base salary of \$275,000 and annual on-target MIC award of \$220,000 remained the same during 2012.
+Mr. Maki's annual on-target MIC award represents 80% of his base salary which conforms to competitive market data related to annual cash incentive compensation as a percentage of his positions' base salary.

-Under the 2010 LTIP, Mr. Maki received a grant of 12,100 performance shares and 15,125 stock options.
+On December 8, 2011, as part of the 2012 LTIP, Mr. Maki received a grant of 9,207 performance shares and 11,509 stock options.